Sheep-y/Base85/README.md

 # Base85 Encoder/Decoder #

-High speed, standalone [Base85](https://en.wikipedia.org/wiki/Ascii85) encoder/decoder for Java 8+.
+High speed, standalone, thread-safe [Base85](https://en.wikipedia.org/wiki/Ascii85) encoder/decoder implemented in Java and JavaScript.
-Decode twice as fast as [libxjava](https://github.com/mcpat/java-microedition-libraries/blob/master/libxjava/libxjava-cldc/src/shared/java/com/github/libxjava/io/Base85.java) and encode four times as fast.

-Supports [RFC 1924](https://tools.ietf.org/html/rfc1924), [Z85](https://rfc.zeromq.org/spec:32/Z85/), and [Ascii85](https://en.wikipedia.org/wiki/Ascii85) (support null and space compression).
+Supports [RFC 1924](https://tools.ietf.org/html/rfc1924), [Z85](https://rfc.zeromq.org/spec:32/Z85/), and [Ascii85](https://en.wikipedia.org/wiki/Ascii85) (with optional null and space compression).

-JavaScript (EcmaScript) encoder has also been implemented.
-Requires modern browser/node with ES6 module and TypedArray support.
-Single block encoding / decoding (strict RFC 1924) requires BigInt support.
+Supports writing to a provided output buffer (`byte[]` for Java and any `TypedArray` for JavaScript).

+Java implementation requires Java 8 or above.
+JavaScript implementation requires TypedArray, and strict RFC 1924 (rarely used) requires BigInt.

+Both implementations process the bulk of input data in unit of four or five bytes, using byte buffer to map bytes from/to 32 bits integer block, thus the requirements and the high performance.
+Leftover data is processed separately, so the code is a bit more complicated than run of the mill Base 85 implementations.
+But for practical purpose, each is an independent file that you can just drop in your project.

 License: [Apache v2](https://github.com/Sheep-y/Base85/blob/master/LICENSE)